apache/comdev-site/source/committers/voting.md

 ## Preparing for a Vote

-Before calling a vote it is important to ensure that the community has time to discuss the issue before voting.
+It is important to ensure that the community has time to discuss the issue before voting.
 To do this, post an email to the list indicating the intention to call a vote and the options available.
 By the time a vote takes place there usually is [consensus in the community][1] on what path to take.
 The vote